canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 kernel logs and systemd logs while the operating system boots.
 This may take a few moments to complete.

-If the output stopped scrolling but you don't see a prompt yet, type ``enter`` to get to login prompt.
+If the output stopped scrolling but you don't see a prompt yet, press ``enter`` to get to login prompt.